lucianoarguello335/appium/README.md

 # Notes on the new version

-## Check the NEW!! working test demo here: https://youtu.be/Z3-AF4X5gwE
+## Check the latest working test demo here: https://youtu.be/wORi4_AnHC8

 ## New tests added since last version:
 - Profile info edit > Change name and lastname